fuglaro/defaff-linux/design.md

   * There is a minimum windows size across all windows.
   * Windows always stay within display boundaries (with configurable padding for curved edges and notches), even when moving.
   * Moving windows may resize them to fit but will only permanently resize them at the end of the move operation.
-  * Windows may have their true position and size outside the display area, if the workspace size decreases, but those windows will still display within the workspace dimensions.
+  * Windows may have their true position and size outside the display area, if the desktop size decreases, but those windows will still display within the desktop dimensions.
-  * Windows will be moved to other workspaces when dragging, if the mouse travels to a new workspace.
+  * Windows will be moved to other desktop when dragging, if the mouse travels to a new desktop.
-* Launching always opens a new process with windows on the current session and workspace.
+* Launching always opens a new process with windows on the current session and desktop.
 * Restarting or loging out does not restore windows.
 * Hub sits on each display in the bottom left position.
 * Hub contents: